AnghelLeonard/Java-Data-Structures/bloomfilter/README.md

 **What kind of problems are commonly solved via bloom filter:**

-- Malicious websites and a browser
+- Malicious websites and a browser (track malicious URLs)
-- Is a passwords weak
+- Check if a password is weak
 - If you have a list of articles and a list of users, you can use bloom filter to show users' articles they have not read
 - Bitcoin wallet synchronization
 - Akamai's web servers use Bloom filters to prevent "one-hit-wonders" from being stored in its disk caches